 - Third Offense for DUI Penalties

-- Third Offense – treatment required and the term is extended until treatment is completed; or
+- Third Offense – Treatment is required, and the term is extended until treatment is completed; or

 When the BAC Reading is Over .15

-For example, in Department of Highway Safety and Motor Vehicles v.
+In Department of Highway Safety and Motor Vehicles v.
 Colling, 178 So.3d 2 (Fla.
 5th DCA 2014), review denied, 148 So.
 3d 770 (Fla.
 2014), the court acknowledged that if there were two readings with one below the legal limit and one above, an inference that the driver was below the legal limit was equally plausible.
-Since the burden was on the Department, the burden was not met under these circumstances so the administrative suspension was set aside.
+Since the burden was on the Department, the burden was not met under these circumstances, so the administrative suspension was set aside.

-The same logic should apply to cases in which a BAC over .15 must be proven at trial.
-For this reason, prosecutors tend to accept the lower number at the true BAC level for purposes of determining how to charge the crime or what penalties to ask for at sentencing.
+The same logic should apply to cases where a BAC over .15 must be proven at trial.
+For this reason, prosecutors tend to accept the lower number as the true BAC level to determine how to charge the crime or what penalties to ask for at sentencing.